Database & API Security

 Everything backend · Supabase Row-Level Security, Firebase rules, MongoDB hardening, and API authentication patterns that keep your data private.

-- Row Level Security (RLS) Policies Explained for Beginners · Row-Level Security (RLS) is a PostgreSQL feature that makes the database itself enforce which rows each user can read or modify, using policies like auth.uid() = user_id.
-In Supabase apps the frontend talks directly to the database, so RLS is the only thing protecting your data · 38% of AI-built apps get it wrong.
+- Row Level Security (RLS) Policies Explained for Beginners · Row-Level Security (RLS) is a PostgreSQL feature that makes the database itself enforce which rows each user can read or modify.
+In modern AI-built apps (Lovable, Cursor, Windsurf), the frontend often talks directly to the database, making RLS the primary defense against data leaks and unauthorized access.

 - MongoDB Security Guide: Protect Your NoSQL Database · Secure MongoDB by fixing the failures AI-generated code repeats: authentication disabled in Docker configs, the database bound to 0.0.0.0, NoSQL injection through $gt operators in login queries, connection strings committed to git, and apps running as root.
 Enable auth, bind to localhost or use Atlas, cast inputs to strings, and validate every write.

-- JWT Security: How to Read a Token and Catch the Red Flags · No, a JWT is not encrypted · it is signed.
-Anyone holding a token can base64url-decode the header and payload in seconds, so security comes entirely from server-side verification: reject alg none, pin the algorithm, check exp, keep secrets long and random, store tokens in httpOnly cookies, and never put sensitive data in the payload.
+- JWT Security: How to Read a Token and Catch the Red Flags · No, a JWT is not encrypted; it is signed.
+Anyone holding a token can decode the payload in seconds.
+Security depends on server-side verification: you must reject alg: none, pin your algorithm, check the exp claim, use strong secrets, and store tokens in httpOnly cookies to prevent theft.

-- CORS Misconfigurations That Leak User Data (and How to Test For Them) · A CORS config that reflects any request origin while sending Access-Control-Allow-Credentials: true lets any malicious site your logged-in users visit read their private API data.
-AI generators create this constantly to silence console errors.
-Fix it with a hard-coded origin allow-list, and test server-side with crafted Origin headers · browser dev tools can't detect it.
+- CORS Misconfigurations That Leak User Data (and How to Test For Them) · A CORS misconfiguration that reflects any request origin while allowing credentials lets malicious sites read your users' private API data.
+AI generators often create these permissive defaults to silence errors.
+To stay secure, use a hard-coded origin allow-list and test your API server-side with crafted Origin headers.

 - Is FlutterFlow Safe?
 Your Firebase Rules Are the Real Attack Surface · Yes, FlutterFlow is safe · the builder and platform are not the weak point.
 Your Firebase security rules are: a FlutterFlow app is exactly as secure as the rules on its Firestore database and storage buckets, and the most common failure is shipping test-mode rules that let anyone read and write everything.

-- Webhook Signature Verification: Stop Trusting Unsigned Payloads · Verify every webhook by computing HMAC-SHA256 of the raw request body with your shared signing secret and comparing it to the provider's signature header using a timing-safe function.
-Add a five-minute timestamp tolerance and event-ID deduplication for replay protection.
-Without this, anyone who can send an HTTP POST can forge Stripe or GitHub events to your endpoint.
+- Webhook Signature Verification: Stop Trusting Unsigned Payloads · Verify every webhook by computing the HMAC-SHA256 of the raw request body using your shared secret and comparing it to the provider's signature header with a timing-safe function.
+Add a five-minute timestamp tolerance and event-ID deduplication to prevent replay attacks.
+Without this, anyone can forge events to your endpoint.

 Browse other categories: Platform Security Guides · Vulnerabilities & Fixes · Security Checklists · Comparisons & Reviews · Speed & Performance · AI Coding Security · Security Fundamentals